 4 | STAY AUTHENTIC TO YOU

 This can’t be underlined enough.
 Everyone is attracted to energy, you’ll find the more you are your truth, the easier it will be to attract your tribe.
 We’ve all seen the spiritual mentor go down in flames when it comes out that they’ve been playing a character; everything comes to light in the end.
 This will give you an opportunity to show up with ease as well, you won’t have to think about what you say or do because it’s inherently who you are.
-The most attractive trait is authenticity, show everyone what you’re doing to connect with yourself and your spirit, let them know why you love the practices you love and why they should too.
+The most attractive trait is authenticity, show everyone what you’re doing to connect with yourself and your spirit, and let them know why you love the practices you love and why they should too.

 5 | SEEK HELP

 You don’t have to do this journey alone, in fact, you’ll probably speed up the process if you invest in yourself/your business and hire a mentor.
 They will be the people who can help you along the way, willing to share their experiences and expertise with you, so that you may be able to sidestep a lot of common mistakes of those who choose to do things on their own.
 When you surround yourself with people who have the same goals, vision and are where you want to be, the energies of the Universe conspire to help you get there too.
-Remember that “no one ever leveled up alone”.
+Remember, “no one ever leveled up alone.”

 6 | ENJOY THE PROCESS